katjam/growing-an-elm-app-with-whole-team/SLIDES.md

 - From the lists I made when I was a kid, I'm not so sure...
 - But we do need to remember we are humans, not robots.
 Our efficiancy needs are different to theirs.
 - Think about the future readers and writers of your codebase
-- refactor/ review should focus on maknig easier for everyone
+- refactor/ review should focus on making easier for everyone
+- The people matter more than the cleverness of the code.
+-  FIX - Holly's thread... would she find this?
+Or that easier?

 +++